ruialgomes/ConCreT/README.md

 **Usage**<br/>

-**Google Colab**<br/>
-Download the entire directory, extract it to a folder, and upload the entire folder to your drive.
-From there, open the .ipynb file with Google Colaboratory can change the paths to match your drive’s path and run the script.

 **Source code**<br/>
-Download the folder “ConCreTv1.0”, and extract it from the zip file at the desired directory.
+Download the folder “ConCreT”, and extract it from the zip file at the desired directory.
 To run the script open the terminal, and navigate to the extraction directory.
 With Python3 already installed, inside the folder, you will create a new environment for TensorFlow installation.
 You can do that by using the command:

 _python -m venv ’environment_name’_  	for Windows.
 or